Date – 2018-2019

 Beyond the purely technical aspect, the residency aims to explore a form of non-linear narrative.
 The gaze influences the information and the information influences the gaze.
 Who controls who?
 Can this principle be applied to present an artist's work?
 How to create a coherent scenario?
 How do visitors react to the device?

 The first prototype presents REEF IDLIB, May 3, 2014, a work by Matthias Bruggmann.
 This image shows antique dealers cleaning antique parts.
 It is part of the exhibition Un acte d'une violence indescriptible presented in the basement of the Musée de l’Elysée.
-By exposing us to the layers of information of a complex war, Matthias Bruggmann reveals stories underlying the conflict that do not appear at first glance.

 From 16th of October till the 4th of December we anonymously recorded the course of the gaze from visitors on the photograph.
 The result of our experimentation can be seen both as printed and interactive data visualisation.
 (See images below).